Men's Cross Country/Track & Field Coaching Staff

 Santos has guided the programs to numerous accolades during his tenure including a second place for the men at the 2008 NCAA Cross Country Championships, eighth place finishes in 2009 and 2010, and ninth place in 2011.
 Santos has been responsible for coaching 15 NCAA All-American’s, two Second Team All-American’s, four IC4A/ECAC Champions, 55 All-East performers, 55 MAAC individual Champions, a total of 48 NCAA qualifiers in Cross Country and Indoor/Outdoor Track & Field, and one Honorable Mention All-American.

-The four-time MAAC men’s and women’s cross country Coach of the Year has guided both programs to MAAC Championships in each of his four seasons in New Rochelle.
-The feat extended both program’s streaks to the nation’s longest as the men’s team has earned 21 straight MAAC titles while the women’s team garnered its seventh straight.
+The five-time MAAC men’s and women’s cross country Coach of the Year has guided both programs to MAAC Championships in each of his four seasons in New Rochelle.
+The feat extended both program’s streaks to the nation’s longest as the men’s team has earned 23 straight MAAC titles while the women’s team garnered its ninth straight.

 In 2010-11, the men’s program finished sixth overall John McDonnell Program of the Year Award standings, accounting for its finishes in all three NCAA Championships: cross country and indoor and outdoor track and field.
 Santos was named the 2008 Northeast Regional Men’s Coach of the Year after winning its fourth straight regional cross country championship.